drewdeponte/git-ps-rs/README.md

-The Git Patch Stack command line tool is an extension of [Git][] designed to make creating & managing your stacks of patches throughout the development and review workflow as easy as possible and enabling you to think in terms of the concepts of the Git Patch Stack methodology rather than the concepts of [Git][].
+The Git Patch Stack command line tool is an extension of [Git][] designed to make creating & managing your stacks of patches throughout the development and review lifecycle as easy as possible.
+It does this by enabling you to take actions while thinking in terms of the concepts and operations of the Git Patch Stack methodology rather than the concepts & operations of [Git][] and tools like [GitHub][].

 ## Operation Summary

-The following are a quick summary of the main commands that enable the Git Patch Stack workflow.
+The following is a quick summary of some of the core commands that enable the Git Patch Stack workflow.

 - `pull` - pull changes down from upstream & rebase the stack on top
 - `list (ls)` - list your patches in the stack you are on and their states